Reasonably Foreseeable: Remoteness Principles Regarding a View to Risk of Harm | Cross Legal Services

 The Law

-In Rankin (Rankin’s Garage & Sales) v.
+Within the Rankin (Rankin’s Garage & Sales) v.
 J.J., [2018] 1 S.C.R.
 587, and Mustapha v.
 Culligan of Canada Ltd., [2008] 2 S.C.R.
-114, the Supreme Court discussed reasonable foreseeability and remoteness principles wherein each respective case it was stated:
+114, cases, the Supreme Court explained the concept of reasonable foreseeability whereas it was said:

 [53] Whether or not something is “reasonably foreseeable” is an objective test.
 The analysis is focussed on whether someone in the defendant’s position ought reasonably to have foreseen the harm rather than whether the specific defendant did.
 Courts should be vigilant in ensuring that the analysis is not clouded by the fact that the event in question actually did occur.
 The question is properly focussed on whether foreseeability was present prior to the incident occurring and not with the aid of 20/20 hindsight: L. N. Klar and C.S.G.
 Jefferies, Tort Law (6th ed.
 2017), at p.
 212.